Living with Alligators and Crocodiles

 Alligators have inhabited Florida's marshes, swamps, rivers and lakes for many centuries, and are found in all 67 counties.
 In recent years, Florida has experienced tremendous human population growth.
 Many residents seek waterfront homes, and increasingly participate in water-related activities.
 This can result in more frequent alligator-human interactions, and a greater potential for conflict.

 American crocodiles primarily are found in south Florida living in brackish and saltwater habitats such as ponds, coves and creeks of mangrove swamps.
 Recently crocodiles have moved northward within their range and even inland into freshwater areas of southeast Florida.
 The American crocodile is an endangered species success story.
-Since 1975 their numbers have increased from less than 300 to more than 1,500 adults.
+Since 1975 their numbers have increased from less than 300 to more than 2,000 adult crocodiles.
 Today, they are classified as a threatened species.
 The number of crocodile complaints has risen as a result of their recovery and the increasing number of people living and recreating in south Florida.

 Visit the links below to learn more about living with crocodiles.